Monik2002/Monik2002/README.md

 - 👋 Hi, I’m Monik
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning Vanilla JS
 - 💞️ I’m looking to collaborate on nothing as for now
-- 📫 How to reach me - www.monichatterjee@gmail.com
+- 📫 How to reach me - www.monikchatterjee@gmail.com

 <!---
 Monik2002/Monik2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.